t-crest/rtems/readme.txt

 In this folder there is a script named 'build-rtems.sh' that installs the Patmos toolchain as required by RTEMS, including renaming the Patmos binary files.
+Thus, running './build-rtems.sh -m' will check out the misc repo and then run the build.sh script with the required configurations for rtems.
-The file 'target-change.sh' is responsible for renaming the Patmos tools, thus needs to be placed in the same directory as the 'build-rtems.sh' script.
+The file 'target-change.sh' is responsible for renaming the Patmos tools, hence needs to be placed in the same directory as the 'build-rtems.sh' script.
 Alternatively, and assuming that the Patmos toolchain is already installed, the 'target-change.sh' script can be used alone to copy the Patmos tools, e.g. like this: './target-change.sh ROOT_DIR'.

 Finally, the Patmos executables must be added to the path environment variable (e.g. 'export PATH=${PATH}:/ROOT_DIR/local/bin').
+Similarly, the pasim simulator must also be added to the path environment variable (e.g. 'export PATH=${PATH}:/ROOT_DIR/patmos/simulator/build/src').
+The 'build-rtems.sh' script also adds these paths to the path env variable, and in addition it adds these exports to the bashrc file.

 Installing RTEMS 4.10.2
 =======================

-Use the command 'git clone https://github.com/t-crest/rtems ~/rtems/rtems-4.10.2' to download the build files of RTEMS 4.10.2.
+Use the command 'git clone https://github.com/t-crest/rtems <rtems_src_dir>' to download the build files of RTEMS 4.10.2.
 Prior to the installation process, it is necessary to run the bootstrap script.
 The bootstrap script found in the top level directory of the RTEMS source tree is executed to produce the